viknsagit/ChainTracker/README.md

 ## Contribution

 Contributions to the project are welcome!
-If you encounter issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository: [ethereum_indexer](https://github.com/viknsagit/ethereum_indexer).
+If you encounter issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository: [ChainTracker issues](https://github.com/viknsagit/ChainTracker/issues)

 ## License